Episode 46 – Four Reasons Why You Should Eat With The Seasons

 Hence, it’s better for our community and our planet – yet another reason to eat with the seasons.

 It’s time to get in season!
-Start eating with the seasons and you’ll experience better health, more savings and better yet – move away from feeling helpless and become more empowered in your health and fitness actions!
+Eat with the seasons and you’ll experience better health, more savings and better yet – move away from feeling helpless and become more empowered in your health and fitness actions!

 - Chek, P. (2009) How to Eat, Move and Be Healthy!